Early Summer Stroll: Spot the Flora and Fauna Coming to Life and Keep Pests at Bay

 “Matsudai NOHBUTAI Field Museum Matsudai NOHBUTAI”

-[Admission] “Matsudai NOHBUTAI Field Museum Matsudai NOHBUTAI” ticket: Adults 1,200 yen, Elementary and Junior High School students 600 yen; or individual ticket (valid for the Matsudai History Museum as well): Adults 600 yen, Elementary and Junior High School students 300 yen
+[Admission] “Matsudai NOHBUTAI Field Museum Matsudai NOHBUTAI” ticket: Adults 1,200 yen, Elementary/Middle School students 600 yen; or Indivisual ticket (shared with the Matsudai History Museum): Adults 600 yen, Elementary/Middle School students 300 yen